-You’ve heard the term ‘cash is king’ and no doubt been encouraged to not personally over-extend use of your credit cards and to live within your means.
-Why then do so many church leaders have difficulty in applying these principles in the day to day operating of the church’s they lead?
+You’ve heard the term ‘cash is king’ and no doubt been encouraged to not personally over-extend the use of your credit cards and to live within your means.
+Why then do so many church leaders have difficulty applying these principles in the day-to-day operating of the churches they lead?

 The financial management of a church is a spiritual and stewardship issue that is one aspect of leading a healthy church.

 It’s one of the indicators that senior leaders need to church monitor.
-However, it is an area that can be a daunting and neglected issue by pastors when it may not be their primary gifting or amongst their skill set.
+However, it is an area that can be a daunting and neglected issue by pastors when it may not be their primary gift or among their skill set.

 Your church has cash flow problems when you see these symptoms